iAmMutun/BanishedTranslationTH/README.md

 * *Build.bat* - Build the mod and packages the compiled resources into *translationThai.pkm* files.
 * *Clean.bat* - Clean up files inside the repository created by *Build.bat*.
 * *Install32.bat*, *Install64.bat* and *InstallSteam.bat* - These batches will install the mod by copy the *translationThai.pkm* file to the actual installed game directory.
-* *TestRun32.bat* and *TestRun64.bat* - Run the game using excutable files shipped with the mod kit.
+* *TestRun32.bat* and *TestRun64.bat* - Run the game using executable files shipped with the mod kit.
-* *UnicodeFix32.exe* and *UnicodeFix64.exe* - These two excutable files are called by the *Build.bat* to fix common Thai characters rendering issues.
+* *UnicodeFix32.exe* and *UnicodeFix64.exe* - These two executable files are called by the *Build.bat* to fix common Thai characters rendering issues.

 Now you know what is what.
-To actually translate Baished in to Thai, edit the *.rsc* files with your preferred text editor, just like what you have learned from the translation example.
+To actually translate Banished in to Thai, edit the *.rsc* files with your preferred text editor, just like what you have learned from the translation example.
 Also, make sure you save the file in UCS-2 little endian encoding if you firstly introduce Thai language in any file!

 Be noted, there is one big thing different in Thai translation.
 Certain Thai characters tend to have rendering issues in many programs and games, including Banished.
 The notably issues are the floating tone markers and overlapping vowels.
 We will discuss about that in a bit.
 For now, apart from saving the file in UCS-2, all you need to do when you add Thai characters to *.rsc* file is to rename it so that it start with *TH_*